The Urswick School: History

 Established in 1520 as Hackney Free School, in 1722, it joined with a parochial charity school to form Hackney Free and Parochial School.
 The school moved to its present location after 1856., and was significantly rebuilt and expanded, being renamed in 2011 as The Urswick School.

 Present-day

-A voluntary aided school administered by Hackney London Borough Council and the Church of England Diocese of London, Urswick School offers GCSEs, BTECs and ASDAN awards as programmes of study for pupils, and the sixth form can study a range of A-levels and further BTECs and ASDAN awards.
+A voluntary aided school administered by Hackney London Borough Council and the Church of England Diocese of London, the Urswick School offers GCSEs, BTECs and ASDAN awards as programmes of study for pupils, and the sixth form can study a range of A-levels and further BTECs and ASDAN awards.

 In 2021, The Guardian reported that the Urswick School is "the most disadvantaged secondary school in London and the fifth most disadvantaged in England".
+The school provides free school meals to all pupils.

-In 2020, the Governing Body of the school settled out of court for repeatedly excluding a student because of her Afro hairstyle.
+In 2020, the governing body of the school settled out of court for repeatedly excluding a student because of her Afro hairstyle.
 They paid damages of £8,500.
+The school has entered into a legally binding agreement about hair policies with the Equality and Human Rights Commission.